 Where do you like to cycle most?

 Definitely not the US – far too much traffic and very hot.
 Back home in Styria (Steiermark), there are very beautiful areas.
-I also really enjoy my training camps in Spain – it’s beautiful there as well.
+Although I also really enjoy my training camps in Spain.

 What do you like to do when you're not on your bike?